 The study showed that “the intensity and duration of caregiving and the older adult’s level of impairment are consistent predictors of negative health effects for the caregiver.
 Family members who spend long hours caring for older relatives with advanced dementia, for example, are especially at risk.”

-Some of the risks for family caregivers include:
+Some of the risks for family caregivers in the report included:

-- Financial harm through lost income, social security, retirement benefits and career opportunities
+- Financial harm through lost career opportunities, income, retirement benefits and social security

 - Low socioeconomic status

-- Out-of-pocket expense that can undermine future financial security
+- Out-of-pocket expenses that can undermine future financial security

 - Poor physical health